frostt-tensor/tensor_parser/README.md

 [![Build Status](https://travis-ci.org/frostt-tensor/tensor_parser.svg?branch=master)](https://travis-ci.org/frostt-tensor/tensor_parser)

 A package for constructing sparse tensors from CSV-like data sources.
+This package constructs mappings from columns in the CSV file(s) to contiguous indices in the tensor and merges duplicate non-zeros.

+## Requirements
+`tensor_parser` is written in `python3`.
+Its dependencies are:
+  * `python >= 3.4`
+  * `python-dateutil`
+  * `csvsorter`
+To install external dependencies, you can simple use `pip`:

+    $ pip install -r requirements.txt

+To run, use the entry point:

+    $ ./scripts/build_tensor.py --help

 ## CSV Files